JSKoopmeiners/Multi-Source-Exchangeability-Models/README.md

 Figure4_and_MiscellaneousSummaries_code.R: Code to create Figure 4 and miscellaneous summaries reported in the manuscript

 Table1_CENICp1Example_code.R: Code for completing real-data example reported in manuscript.
 Note - the raw data for CENICp1 are not publicaly available but only the sample mean and standard deviation are required to complete the analysis and they are provided in this file

+re_model_MetaAnalysis.txt: BRugs code for implementing standard hierarchical model

+inits_MetaAnalysis.txt: initial values for standard hierarchical model with three supplementary sources used in simulation and example

+inits_MetaAnalysis_2source.txt: initial values for standard hierarchical model with two supplementary sources used in simulation and example